 3 Key Elements to Look For When Choosing a Vintage Booth

-- Personable Staff / Owners You will definitely want to like the people that work at the antique mall along with the staff and other vendors.
+- Personable Staff / Owners: You will want to like the people who work at the antique mall, staff, and other vendors.

-It’s important to look at the contracts and monthly charges of course, but it is all worth it if the traffic is there, you enjoy the people, and it’s all convenient for you to make it worth your while!
+It’s essential to look at the contracts and monthly charges, of course, but it is all worth it if the traffic is there, you enjoy the people, and it’s all convenient for you to make it worthwhile!

 I looked at just two locations before I found this window space, offered to me by The Vintage Soul in Manchester, Vermont.

-The other antique center had at least a year wait and a very long waiting list.
-And this window space at The Vintage Soul stole my heart right away, a mile away from our home, and in the heart of our 4 season resort town in the mountains of Vermont.
+The other antique center had at least a year’s wait and a very long waiting list.
+And this window space at The Vintage Soul stole my heart right away, a mile away from our home and in the heart of our 4 season resort town in the mountains of Vermont.